2025–26 Real Madrid Femenino season

-The 2025–26 season is the tenth in the history of Real Madrid Femenino and the club's sixth since being officially incorporated under the Real Madrid banner.
+The 2025–26 season was the tenth in the history of Real Madrid Femenino and the club's sixth since being officially incorporated under the Real Madrid banner.
 During this campaign, the team will compete in the Primera División, the Copa de la Reina, the Supercopa de España, and the UEFA Champions League.
 Real Madrid Femenino hosts its home fixtures at the Alfredo Di Stéfano Stadium.

 This season is the first since 2020-21 without Olga Carmona, who departed to French club PSG.

-Season overview

-Pre-season
+Summary

 On 20 May, two days after the conclusion of the 2024–25 season, Madrid announced the departure of their captain, Olga Carmona, who left as the player with the most appearances in the club's history.
 On 28 May, Madrid announced the end of Alberto Toril's time as coach, having been in the position since 2021.
 The next day, Madrid announced the departure of Caroline Møller.
 On 2 June, Madrid announced the departure of Mylène Chavas.
 The next day, the departure of Carla Camacho was also officialized.
 On 13 June, Melanie Leupolz announced her retirement from the sport.
 On 17 June, Madrid announced the appointment of Pau Quesada as new coach, joining for the next two seasons.
 On 19 June, Sara Däbritz was announced as the first of Real Madrid's summer signings, joining on a 2-year deal.
 On 23 June, the club announced the signing of Merle Frohms on three-year contract.
 The next day, Madrid announced the signing of Sara Holmgaard, joining the club on a contract running until 2027.
 On 2 July, Madrid announced the signing of Hanna Bennison, joining on a three-year deal.
 On 24 July, Real Madrid announced the promotion of Paula Comendador from the B team.
 On 30 July, the club announced the signing of Bella Andersson, who joined the club on a 4-year deal.